One Tree Hill (TV series)

-One Tree Hill is an American drama television series created by Mark Schwahn, which premiered on September 23, 2003, on The WB.
-After the series' third season, The WB merged with UPN to form The CW, and from September 27, 2006, the series was broadcast by The CW in the United States until the end of its run in 2012.
-The show is set in the fictional town of Tree Hill in North Carolina and initially follows the lives of two half-brothers, Lucas Scott (Chad Michael Murray) and Nathan Scott (James Lafferty), who compete for positions on their school's basketball team, and the drama that ensues from the brothers' romances.
+One Tree Hill is an American teen drama television series created by Mark Schwahn, which premiered on September 23, 2003, on the WB.
+After the series' third season, the WB merged with UPN to form the CW, and from September 27, 2006, the series was broadcast by the CW in the United States until the end of its run on April 4, 2012.
+The show is set in the fictional town of Tree Hill, North Carolina, and initially follows the lives of two half-brothers, played by Chad Michael Murray and James Lafferty, who compete for positions on their school's basketball team and the drama that ensues from the brothers' respective romantic relationships.

 Most of the filming took place in and around Wilmington, North Carolina.
 Many of the scenes were shot near the battleship USS North Carolina and on the University of North Carolina Wilmington campus.
 The first four seasons of the show focus on the main characters' lives through their high school years.
-Within these seasons we see the characters build unexpected relationships as they face the challenges of growing up in a small town.
+Within these seasons, we see the characters build unexpected relationships as they face the challenges of growing up in a small town.
 However, at the beginning of the fifth season, Schwahn advanced the timeline by four years to show their lives after college.
 This season featured a new storyline supported by flashbacks to their college years.
 Later, Schwahn made it jump a further fourteen months from the end of the sixth to the start of the seventh season.
 The opening credits were originally accompanied by the song "I Don't Want to Be" by Gavin DeGraw.
 The theme was removed from the opening in the fifth season; Schwahn said that this was to lower production costs, to add more time for the storyline, and because he felt that the song was more representative of the core characters' adolescent past than their present maturity.
-The credits then consisted only of the title written on a black background.
-The theme was restored for season 8, in response to audience demand, and was sung by different artists each week.
+The opening then consisted only of the title against a black background.
+The theme was restored for season 8, in response to audience demand, and was sung by a different artist each episode.